Skip to Content

 Reheating

-Spoon white sauce into a small saucepan.
-Heat over medium-low heat, stirring frequently, until sauce is hot.
+Heat in a small saucepan over medium-low heat, stirring frequently, until sauce is hot.

 Frequently Asked Questions